4 July 2023

 Libraries often use “date” to mean a date and a time, but the use-cases for those things don’t always perfectly align in the code.
 Sometimes you’re talking about a day, in which case the time part is meaningless and potentially confusing.
 Other times you want the date and time, and perhaps more rarely just the time.

 If you roll your own you can be as precise as you need to be.
-I find code much easier to reason about when at least Date and DateTime are entirely separate classes, requiring explicit conversion in order to combine or compare them.
+I find code much easier to reason about when Date and DateTime are clearly distinguished, requiring explicit conversion in order to combine or compare them.

 Easy escape hatch